Varstrometry for Off-nucleus and Dual Subkiloparsec AGN (VODKA): Three Quadruply Lensed Quasars at Cosmic Noon in HST

-Such a mismatch of magnification is a long known issue in numerical modeling of strong lensing systems.
-This so-called flux ratio anomaly could be attributed to mass fluctuations caused by structures at sub-galactic scales that distorts the lensing potential, for example, dark matter halos, for which a smooth mass profile like the SIE model cannot fully account.
-This might imply the existence of prominent dark matter substructures within the halo of the lens \citep{2024SSRv..220...58V}.
+Such a mismatch of magnification, so-called flux ratio anomaly, could be attributed to mass fluctuations caused by structures at sub-galactic scales that distort the lensing potential, for example, dark matter halos, for which a smooth mass profile like the SIE model cannot fully account.
+This might imply the existence of prominent dark matter substructures within the halo of the lens \citep{2024MNRAS.530.2960N,2024SSRv..220...58V}.
 Microlensing by individual stars and dust extinction could contribute to such anomalies as well \citep{2002ApJ...580..685S, 2006ApJ...639....1K}.
-Accounting for such flux ratio anomalies in strong lenses is a challenging task, as warned by many (e.g. \citealt{2003astro.ph..4480S}).
-We thus refrain from putting forth extensive investigation on this issue and warn that this fitted model might not be trustworthy.
+This is a long known phenomenon in numerical modeling of strong lensing systems.
+In our approach, we use \texttt{Lenstronomy} to derive the magnification model from solving the lens equation with the lensed image positions, while allowing the image fluxes in the reconstruction to vary freely, thus the flux ratios between images are not constrained to match the predicted magnification model, which allows the fitted model to accommodate flux ratio anomalies.
+Yet tracing the physical origins for such flux ratio anomalies in strong lenses is a challenging task, as warned by many (e.g. \citealt{2003astro.ph..4480S}).
+We thus refrain from putting forth extensive investigation on this issue.
 The best-fit values of important model parameters are summarized in Table~\ref{tab:para_combined}.
 The results suggest an Einstein radius of 0.44$''$.